LaurentEsingle/LaurentEsingle.github.io/databases.markdown

 In order to query a database first go to the "Connections" tab and configure a connection using the available connectors.
 The connection tab provides dedicated help/instructions for each connector.

-The following database systems are supported.
+The following database systems are currently supported.
 They can be accessed on premise or in the cloud:

 - Microsoft SQL Server
 - Mysql